Budyonnovsk hospital hostage crisis: Hostage crisis

 On the third day of the siege, Russian authorities ordered security forces to retake the hospital compound.
-The task was given to a grouping of MVD and FSB special forces, including the elite units Alfa and Vympel, supported by armored vehicles and armed helicopters.
-The Russians attacked the next day (June 17) at dawn, meeting fierce resistance.
-After several hours of fighting, in which many hostages were killed by crossfire, a local ceasefire was agreed on and Basayev released more hostages, including all pregnant women and nursing mothers with their children.
-A second Russian attack on the hospital a few hours later also failed, and so did a third, resulting in further casualties.
+The task was given to a grouping of Internal Affairs (MVD) and Federal Security Service (FSB) special forces, including the elite units Alfa and Vympel, supported by armored vehicles and armed helicopters.
+The Russians attacked the next day (17 June) at dawn, meeting fierce resistance.
+After several hours of fighting, in which many hostages were killed by crossfire, a local ceasefire was agreed on.
+Basayev released more hostages, including all pregnant women and nursing mothers with their children.
+A second Russian attack on the hospital a few hours later also failed, as did a third, resulting in further casualties.
 The Russian authorities accused the Chechens of using the hostages as human shields.
-Yeltsin's human rights advisor Sergey Kovalyov described the scene: "In half an hour the hospital was burning, and it was not until the next morning that we found out what happened there as a result of this shooting.
-I saw with my own eyes pieces of human flesh stuck to the walls and the ceiling and burned corpses."
+Yeltsin's human rights advisor Sergey Kovalyov described the scene:

+In half an hour the hospital was burning, and it was not until the next morning that we found out what happened there as a result of this shooting.
+I saw with my own eyes pieces of human flesh stuck to the walls and the ceiling and burned corpses...

 Nevertheless, the Russian troops had freed some hostages and Basayev soon released all remaining women and children.
-Both sides also agreed to the arrival of fire trucks and ambulances at the hospital to put out fires and evacuate the dead.
+Both sides also agreed to the arrival of fire trucks and ambulances to extinguish fires and evacuate the dead.

 Resolution of the crisis

-On 18 June, direct negotiations between Shamil Basayev and Russian prime minister Viktor Chernomyrdin led to a compromise, which ultimately became a turning point for the First Chechen War.
+On 18 June, direct negotiations between Basayev and Russian prime minister Viktor Chernomyrdin led to a compromise.
 In a televised conversation with Basayev, Chernomyrdin agreed to halt military actions in Chechnya and begin top-level talks with separatist leaders.
 He then signed the formal statement:

 Statement of the Government of the Russian Federation.

 To release the hostages who have been held in Budennovsk, the Government of the Russian Federation: